-The Council held external borrowing totalling £220m at 31 March 2021.
-As at 30 April 2022, this had reduced to £212m against an Authorised Limit of £350m, as defined in the Council's Treasury Management policy.
-This gives additional external borrowing capacity totalling £138m for any capital or revenue spend.
-The external borrowing is projected to be £204m by June 2023, based on current borrowing levels.
-At 31 March 2021, £107m of the Council's borrowing had been taken out for the purpose of financing lending to subsidiary companies.
-As at 30 April 2022, this figure had reduced to £104m and is projected to fall to £100m by June 2023.
+The Council held external borrowing totalling £213m at 31 March 2022.
+As at 30 June 2022 this had reduced to £210m against an Authorised Limit of £350m, as defined in the Council's Treasury Management policy.
+This gives additional external borrowing capacity totalling £140m for any capital or revenue spend.
+The external borrowing is projected to be £199m by November 2023, based on current borrowing levels.
+At 31 March 2022, £104m of the Council's borrowing had been taken out for the purpose of financing lending to subsidiary companies and is projected to fall to £100m by January 2024.
 The cashflow modelling undertaken by the Council indicates that the Council is not dependent on the repayment of this debt to manage its cashflow during the twelve months from the signing of these accounts.
 However, in future periods the Council will be reliant on the repayment of loans to companies to finance the repayment of its own borrowing.